 “It was a dilemma.
 In the end, we didn’t supply any weapons from Germany, but we supported all of NATO’s efforts,” she said, claiming that Berlin “could not leave the Ukrainians unprotected.”

-Ten years later, Ukrainian leader Vladimir Zelensky similarly expressed skepticism about Kiev’s ability to capture Crimea by force in an interview on Wednesday with Fox News.
+Ten years since then, Ukrainian leader Vladimir Zelensky similarly expressed skepticism about Kiev’s ability to capture Crimea by force in an interview on Wednesday with Fox News.
 The peninsula rejoined Russia after its population overwhelmingly supported the move in a referendum in 2014.

 Merkel was one of the guarantors of the 2014-15 Minsk agreements, which aimed to reintegrate Donbass into Ukraine with greater autonomy.
 However, she admitted in 2022 that the Minsk deal was merely “an attempt to give Ukraine time” and bolster Kiev against Moscow.